John Bussani Retires From Mobility Business

 Over the years, Bussani became well known in his field.
 He lectured at occupational therapy classes at SUNY Farmingdale, Touro College, and Stony Brook University.
 He opened his facility to students on a regular basis and actively participated in NMEDA (National Mobility Equipment Dealers Association), the Adaptive Driving Alliance and other leading industry organizations.
 In particular, he became an advocate of higher safety standards in vehicle modifications.

-The mobility industry continued to develop as manufacturers like BraunAbility and VMI began mass-producing wheelchair accessible vehicles and advanced technologies became available.
+The mobility industry continued to develop as manufacturers like BraunAbility began mass-producing wheelchair accessible vehicles and advanced technologies became available.
 Bussani Mobility expanded accordingly, keeping quality workmanship and integrity in the forefront of daily operations.

 One thing that has not changed at Bussani Mobility according to Bussani which is his original vision — to help people living with physical disabilities get mobile and to enjoy full and complete lives.